ROCm/ROCm.github.io/languages.md

 compiler infrastructure at import time, run time or statically (through the included Pycc tool).
-It supports Python compilation to run on either CPU or GPU hardware and is designed to integrate with Python scientific software stacks, such as NUMpy.
+It supports Python compilation to run on either CPU or GPU hardware and is designed to integrate with Python scientific software stacks, such as NumPy.

 #### When to Use Anaconda